How to Successfully Use a Podcast for Business Growth | Enterpreneurship

 podcast listeners are potential customersWritten for EO by Luis Congdon, online marketing specialist, consultant and writer.

 In this era of smartphones, smart cars, and smart homes, it’s time that our content got smarter too.
 Our content needs to be more intelligent—and more tailored to your potential customers, wherever they are.
-That’s precisely why organizations use email, social, video and, now, podcast content in their marketing efforts.
+That’s precisely why organizations use email, social, video and, now, content in their marketing efforts.

 Podcasts are a growing trend in content marketing.
-When podcasting becomes a part of your strategy to reach more leads and acquire more clients, your company enters a medium that’s quickly becoming very popular with industry leaders.
+When podcasting becomes a part of your business strategy to reach more leads and acquire more clients, your company enters a medium that’s quickly becoming very popular with industry leaders.
 Podcasting brings your brand and your services to an engaged and growing audience.

 If you log into iTunes, Google Play, Spotify or Pandora, you’ll find leaders like Tony Robbins, Grant Cardone and Gary Vaynerchuk.
 You’ll also see large corporations like General Motors, Slack, eBay and Netflix have podcasts—and there’s a reason.
 There’s money in it: There’s an audience that is statistically on average upper middle-class.
 This means the people who listen to podcasts have expendable income and can afford to buy your services.